Olive Checkland: Personal life

 On 8 September 2004, Checkland died of heart failure while residing with one of her children in Swansea.
 She predeceased all five of her children.

 Personality and legacy

-The obituarist for The Times wrote Checkland sought for formality in relationships and was regularly addressed not by her forename but "Mrs. Checkland".
-In April 2001, the Japan Society presented her their annual award in recognition of her "contributions to Anglo-Japanese relations".
+The obituarist for The Times noted that Checkland sought for formality in relationships and was regularly addressed not by her forename but as "Mrs. Checkland".
+In April 2001, the Japan Society presented her with their annual award in recognition of her "contributions to Anglo-Japanese relations".
 The Checkland Memorial Fund, which was named after the historian, provides postgraduates researching economic and social history in Scottish universities with financial support.
-The University of Glasgow Archive Services holds a collection related to Checkland.
+The University of Glasgow Archive Services holds a collection related to Olive Checkland.
 They include her personal papers and photographs relating to her work.